 Americans who rent a car in Ireland should be aware of some basic facts.
 (Other non-Irish please take note also.
 Some of this article will not apply to drivers who come from left driving countries like the UK)

 There is a good network of roads throughout the county.
-The major motorway are marked M on maps and have blue sinage.
+The major motorway are marked M on maps and have blue signage.

-The next size including dual carriageways are marked N and have green sinage.
+The next size including dual carriageways are marked N and have green signage.
 Lesser roads, which are often the most scenic are narrower and are often marked R on maps.

 Driving on the Left

 Driving is on the left side of the road (The opposite to the USA) so it takes a little getting used to.
 Also be aware that road markings. centre lines etc are different to what you are accustomed to.

 Motorway: Max 120km per hour.
 Lesser roads Max 100km per hour.
 Smaller roads 80km per hour.
 Through towns and villages limits are reduced to 50 or 60 km per hour.

 Speed limits on all roads are well signposted and should be adhered to strictly both for safety and to avoid fines/penalty points.
 Gardaí are vigilant and fixed and mobile speed cameras are in operation.